-Jannes teaches in the bachelor programmes Human Geography & Planning and Future Planet Studies.
+Jannes teaches in the bachelor programmes Human Geography & Planning and Future Planet Studies, and the master programme Urban and Regional Planning.
 He is one of the editors of the Dutch professional magazine Rooilijn and the European online platform In Planning.
 He also co-hosts the Dutch podcast Onder Planologen.

-Previously, he was affiliated with Erasmus University Rotterdam as a postdoctoral researcher (department of Public Administration & Sociology).
+Previously, he was affiliated with Erasmus University Rotterdam as a postdoctoral researcher (Department of Public Administration & Sociology).
 He was involved in the European Interreg project BEGIN and the KIMA research programme Marker Wadden.
 In 2019, he has started with Jitske van Popering a NWO SURF research into the platforms Amsterdam Rainproof and Water Sensitive Rotterdam.
 Jannes defended his dissertation in at the University of Groningen (Department of Spatial Planning & Environment) in 2018.
 His dissertation entailed institutional change in the Dutch waterway sector, in the light of replacing major ageing infrastructure assets.

 Jannes obtained his Research Master in Regional Studies (cum laude) and his Bachelor Environmental & Infrastructure Planning at the University of Groningen.
 In 2015, he was a 'visiting student' at the Massachussetts Institute of Technology (Environmental Policymaking & Planning group).
 During his master, he conducted fieldwork in Brazil as part of a research project of the Federal Universidade de Pará.

 2023 Driving Urban Transitions partnership grant (€1.5M): GREEN-INC (a European consortium with 6 universities and 5 local partners)

 2023 Centre for Urban Studies seed grant (€10k): "Extended urbanization in the Bolivian Amazon"